19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ### Encounter Distance and Reaction

 The encounter monsters are placed at a random direction at the edge of the PCs vision.
-By default, a d12 with the result interpreted as the clockwise direction determines the direction of their placement.
-The [Monster Reactions](../Social%20Procedures/Monster%20Reactions.md) roll should be used if the reaction is unclear.
-See Creature .
+By default, a d12 determines their "[O'clock](https://en.wikipedia.org/wiki/Clock_position)".
+The [Monster Reactions](../Social%20Procedures/Monster%20Reactions.md) roll should be used unless the monster is an [Undead](../../Resources%20for%20GMs/Creatures/Creature%20Types/Undead.md), or clearly hostile.

 ## Primary Delve Actions